 Figuring out the finances related to adoption can be a huge cause for confusion, frustration, and worry for many, and it’s often listed as one of the main reasons families feel that—for them—adoption is out of reach.
 The truth is, depending on the sort of adoption you choose, these unavoidable fees can feel overwhelming and impossible to manage.
-In order to prepare for an adoption, it’s important to first know what is involved.
+To prepare for adoption, it’s important to first know what is involved.
 Make sure to consult an adoption professional, your adoption agency, and/or attorney before you begin the process.
-By doing so, you can plan ahead and avoid “surprise” costs down the road.
-Unless you have a money tree in the backyard, you’ll probably also want to start to budget in order to finance your adoption without breaking the bank.
-It may be wise to speak to your accountant as you get started in order to determine the best available options for you.
+By doing so, you can plan and avoid “surprise” costs down the road.
+Unless you have a money tree in the backyard, you’ll probably also want to start to budget to finance your adoption without breaking the bank.
+It may be wise to speak to your accountant as you get started to determine the best available options for you.
 Make sure to track your expenditures great and small and keep all of your receipts!

 Here are some options available to adopting families.